IMVillarosa/100-days-of-code/log.md

 **Link to work**: [https://imvillarosa.github.io/four-card-feature-section/]

 **Thoughts:** I managed to finish this Frontend UI challenge quicker than I expected and honestly, I feel like I could have achieved the design on this challenge without using absolute positioning in CSS.
 Nevertheless, I'm satisfied with the outcome and how I have structured my HTML and CSS by following a Mobile First design.

+### Day 8: August 2, 2021

+**Today's Progress**: First progress blog posted and currently working on the boilerplate for my next front end project

+**Link to work**: []
+**Link to dev blog**: [https://dev.to/imvillarosa/first-7-days-of-100daysofcode-4ng0]

+**Thoughts:** I spent most of today watching lecture videos about selectors and specificity in CSS.
+It's more of polishing my understanding about it, as I wanted to better implement cleaner structure on my code in the future.
+Also, I will be doing recaps / review on my progress probably once every week or two in order to keep myself in track.